Compare 0% purchase credit cards

 Credit card jargon explained

 • APR.
 The annual percentage rate (APR) is designed to be a benchmark for consumers, providing an annual summary of the cost of your card.
 As well as the interest, the APR also takes into account any compulsory charges – like an account fee (if there is one).
-However, crucially, providers only have to award the advertised APR to 51% of those who take out the credit card – the other 49% could be offered a different (higher) rate, at the provider’s discretion.
+However, crucially, providers only have to give the advertised APR to 51% of those who take out the credit card – the other 49% could be offered a different (higher) rate, at the provider’s discretion.
 That’s why it’s often referred to as the representative APR.

 • 0% purchase period.
 This is the initial amount of time you’ll have to pay off purchases on your card without incurring any interest charges.